Please refresh as revisions made.

 and consumables with appropriate test pieces that will be similar to the intended

-the welding industry we do this every day its called a Weld Qualification Procedure.
+the welding industry we do the above every day its called a Weld Qualification Procedure.

 the WQP establish a "Weld Procedure (WP)" based on the WQP and the actual

-weld joints and site influence.
+weld joints with the site conditions influence.
 Provide in the WP the preheat or weld heat interpass

 controls if necessary.
 Provide single pass weld size limits.
 Provide the exact

 welder technique required.
 Provide the required techniques for all positions.